tembo-io/website/src/content/docs/product/stacks/Analytical/analytics.md

 ---

 Tembo's Analytics Stack enables you to efficiently query large amounts of "off-site" data (such as S3 parquet files) easily.
- The Stack powered by [ParadeDB's](https://github.com/paradedb/paradedb) [pg_analytics](https://github.com/paradedb/paradedb/tree/dev/pg_analytics) extension and is tuned for analytics workloads.
+ The Stack is powered by [ParadeDB's](https://github.com/paradedb/paradedb) [pg_analytics](https://github.com/paradedb/paradedb/tree/dev/pg_analytics) extension and is tuned for analytics workloads.

 ## Extensions